Skip to main content

 CMDBuild mechanisms allow you to manage the entire lifecycle of Configuration Items by using workflows, business rules, documents, reports, georeferencing, and integrations with other systems.

-Thanks to CMDBuild, you can design complete Asset Management applications across different operational contexts.
+With CMDBuild, you can design complete Asset Management applications across different operational contexts.

-A system based on configurability offers clear advantages:
+A configurable system offers several advantages:

 • adaptation to organizational structures and work procedures